Varanasi: Art

+The city served as a major production centre for company style painting, while also maintaining a distinct local tradition of mural art on ghat-side structures and temples.

-Varanasi is a major centre of arts and designs.
+Varanasi remains a major centre of arts and designs.
 It is a producer of silks and brocades with gold and silver thread work, carpet weaving, wooden toys, bangles made of glass, ivory work, perfumes, artistic brass and copper ware and a variety of handicrafts.
 The cantonment graveyard of the British Raj is now the location of Varanasi's Arts and Crafts.

 Notable artists (musicians and dancers) and historians who are connected with the city include Thakur Jaidev Singh, Mahadev Prasad Mishra, Bismillah Khan, Ravi Shankar, Girija Devi, Gopal Shankar Misra, Gopi Krishna, Kishan Maharaj, Lalmani Misra, Premlata Sharma, N. Rajam, Siddheshwari Devi, Samta Prasad, Sitara Devi, Chhannulal Mishra, Rajan Sajan Mishra, Ritwik Sanyal, Soma Ghosh, Devashish Dey, Ramkrishna Das and Harish Tiwari.